konveyor/enhancements/enhancements/tackle/pathfinder-tca-integration.md

 ## Summary

+This proposal is to integrate the capabilities of Tackle Container Advisor with both the Tackle Application Inventory and Tackle Pathfinder as outlined below.

 [Tackle Application Inventory](https://github.com/konveyor/tackle-application-inventory) is a tool for cataloging and tagging applications that are candidates for modernization / migration.
 [Tackle Pathfinder](https://github.com/konveyor/tackle-pathfinder) is a tool for determining what path to take to modernize workloads on Kubernetes.
 [Tackle Container Advisor](https://github.com/konveyor/tackle-container-advisor) (TCA) is a tool to help standardize technology descriptions and determine if a workload can be run in a container, and if so, what container should be used.

 This enhancement proposes to have Tackle Application Inventory and Tackle Pathfinder integrate with Tackle Container Advisor for two purposes:

-1. The standardization technology of Tackle Container Advisor can be used to take application descriptions and create consistent tags in the Application Inventory based on the technology used by the application.
+1. The standardization technology of Tackle Container Advisor can be used to take application technology descriptions and create consistent standardized tags in the Application Inventory, based on the technology used by the application.

 2. The containerization recommendations from Tackle Container Advisor can be additional input to the report that Pathfinder generates to determine the disposition of a workload in the cloud by identifying if it is suitable for containerization and if so what container images to choose.